Declaration of loyalty naturalization

 The declaration of loyalty is a written confirmation that the naturalization applicant is committed to the free and democratic basic order of the Federal Republic of Germany.

-What does the declaration of loyalty contain?
+What does the declaration of loyalty include?

 It includes a commitment to the constitution, democracy, the rule of law, and respect for human dignity.
 In addition, the state demands a commitment to Germany's special historical responsibility—for example, to addressing the Nazi era and protecting Jewish life—as well as an explicit rejection of extremist, anti-Semitic, or racist activities.